What Happened On This Day October 5 In F1 History?

 1969

-Lotus driver Jochen Rindt won the 1969 US Grand Prix, with the Brabham of Piers Courage finishing second.
+Lotus driver Jochen Rindt won the 1969 United States Grand Prix, with the Brabham of Piers Courage finishing second.
 Tragically, by the time the F1 paddock returned to Watkins Glen a year later, both drivers were dead.
 Graham Hill suffered severe leg injuries during the race when a tyre burst on his Lotus on the 92nd lap.
 He was fortunate to survive.
 Shortly before the crash, he had spun, and after climbing out of his car to push it and restart the engine, he failed to resecure his seat belts.
 When he veered off the track and hit a bank, he was thrown from the car.
 For some time, it was believed he might not drive again, but he was back in the cockpit for the opening race of the 1970 season five months later.
 Hill and Rindt had also survived major crashes at the 1969 Spanish Grand Prix in May.
 In a lighter moment, another British legend, Stirling Moss, who had been working as a commentator, was stopped by police for doing 83 mph in a 50 mph zone as he drove away from the track.
 BRM driver John Surtees finished third.

 1975